lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 '''
 Given 2 int values, return True if one is negative and one is positive.
 Except if the parameter "negative" is True, then return True only if both are negative. '''

+9. not_string: **not_string.py**

+'''
+Given a string, return a new string where "not " has been added to the front.
+However, if the string already begins with "not", return the string unchanged. '''